Going Out In Lilongwe

 “A great place to stop for a meal before or after shopping at the mall, but worth a trip just for the restaurant.
 I would definitely go back!”
 (Trip Advisor)

 Blue Ginger, P.O.
-Box 1899, Lilongwe, Malawi
+Box 1899

 Looking for a good Curry in Lilongwe?
 Then Blue Ginger is the place to go.
 Make sure your pocket matches your appetite however as Blue Ginger is known for its high prices.
 Despite breaking the bank, the food is of an excellent standard.
 Owned by an Indian family who know their spices, Blue Ginger caters to any taste whether you like mind blowing heat or a milder flavour.
 Portion sizes can be quite small however so don’t scrimp with your order.
 The service is good, with knowledgeable and polite staff.
 If you fancy a few drinks they also have a well stocked bar which has a varied cocktail menu.
 To compliment a lazy night at home, Blue Ginger also offers a fantastic takeaway service.